Skip to Content

 Dunstanburgh Castle: The ruined one

-Set on a remote, windswept coastal headland, Dunstanburgh Castle just needs a brooding hero in a billowing white shirt emerging from its ruins to be straight out of a romantic novel.
-The castle is surrounded by sheer cliffs on one side and a rocky, wave-battered shoreline on the other, with the outline of a twin-towered keep rising up above crumbling ruins.
+Set on a remote, windswept coastal headland, Dunstanburgh Castle just needs a brooding hero in a billowing white shirt emerging from the ruins to be straight out of a romantic novel.
+The castle is surrounded by sheer cliffs on one side and a rocky, wave-battered shoreline on the other, with a twin-towered keep rising up above crumbling ruins.

-It’s hard to imagine now, but in its day this was one of the most impressive castles in Northumberland.
+It’s hard to imagine, but it was once one of the most impressive castles in Northumberland.
 Dunstanburgh was built in the 14th century by Thomas, Earl of Lancaster, on the site of an old Iron Age fort, but was badly damaged in the Wars of the Roses.
 Since then its ruins have inspired writers and painters like Turner, who came to capture the views.

 Dunstanburgh Castle in Northumberland